 Home gardeners benefit from testing soil every 3 to 5 years or when problems with plant growth or health are observed.

-For these crops, clients should use soil testing labs that maintain certification through the Iowa Department of Agriculture and Land Stewardship (IDALS).
+For larger commercial crops (i.e., agronomic crops, acreages, row crops, small grains, hay, pasture, commercial vegetable growers, orchards, etc.), clients should use soil testing labs that maintain certification through the Iowa Department of Agriculture and Land Stewardship (IDALS).
 For certification, labs must use specified testing procedures and prove consistent results.
-IDALS runs blind soil sample tests through these labs regularly.
-This list can change over time as labs may occasionally fail the blind tests but can return to the list once they become compliant again.
+IDALS conducts blind soil sample tests through these labs regularly.
+This list can change over time as labs may occasionally fail the blind tests, but can return to the list once they become compliant again.

-Approved soil testing labs can be found at this website: IDALS Commercial Feed and Fertilizer Bureau - Commercial Fertilizer
+Approved soil testing labs can be found at this website: IDALS Commercial Feed and Fertilizer Bureau - Commercial Fertilizer.

 Click on "Certified Soil Testing Laboratories" found under "Soil Testing."